Blog post updated: February 13, 2019

 There’s no question that there needs to be continuity of experience for consumers when jumping from a desktop or laptop to a mobile device or tablet.
-With 25% of all website traffic coming from a smartphone or a tablet in 2013 (up from 15% in 2012), it’s more critical than ever that websites can offer up sequential experiences that will render optimally on every device.
+With about 52% of all website traffic coming from mobile phones in 2018 (up from 16% from just 5 years ago ), it’s more critical than ever that websites can offer up sequential experiences that will render optimally on every device.
 By allowing a website to adapt its layout to device-specific requirements, RWD has been touted as a way to make this happen.

 But amidst the hype, there are some realities.
-And during our recent webinar (check it out below) “The Truth About Responsive Design,” Linda Bustos, director of ecommerce research at Elastic Path Software, and Rob Yoegel, content marketing director at Monetate, delved into the truths and the falsities about RWD.
+And during our webinar “The Truth About Responsive Design,” Linda Bustos, director of ecommerce research at Elastic Path Software, and Rob Yoegel, content marketing director at Monetate, delved into the truths and the falsities about RWD.
 Read on to find out how they debunked some of the more widespread myths:

-FALSE: Customer want the same website experience, regardless of the device they’re on
+FALSE: Customers want the same website experience, regardless of the device they’re on

 Say you’re a consumer that goes to a website to find the store closest to where you are.
-That experience likely needs to be different depending on whether you’re on mobile or a desktop computer.
+That experience likely needs to be different depending on whether you’re on mobile, a tablet, or a desktop computer.

 “We’ve found that when many of our customers do consumer surveys, many of those consumers on smartphones just want to be able to find a store.
 Sure, they’d like to shop, they’d like to find the latest sale, and do other things that they do on desktops,” Yoegel said, but it’s really about making the locator easily accessible on the homepage of the mobile experience.
 Conversely, on a desktop, the store locator is probably buried to some degree, but most likely that’s not the content that the desktop user is interested in.